AdobeDocs/experience-manager-65.en/help/sites-developing/headless/getting-started/create-configuration.md

 1. Log into AEM 6.5 and from the main menu select **Tools -&gt; General -&gt; Configuration Browser**.
 1. Provide a **Title** and a **Name** for your configuration.
    * The **Title** should be descriptive.
-   * The **Name** will become the node name in the repository.
-      * It will be automatically generated based on the title and adjusted according to [AEM naming conventions.](/help/sites-developing/naming-conventions.md)
+     A name will be automatically generated based on the title and adjusted according to [AEM naming conventions.](/help/sites-developing/naming-conventions.md).
+It will become the node name in the repository.
-      * It can be adjusted if necessary.
 1. Check the following options:
    * **Content Fragment Models**
    * **GraphQL Persistent Queries**